eclipsesource/jsonforms/partials/docs/customrenderer.md

 It is possible that multiple renderers are capable of rendering the same UI schema element.
-This is why each renderer needs to be registered via a tester function which allows to solve ambiguous situations where multiple renderers can render the current element.
+This is why each renderer needs to be registered via a tester function which allows it to solve ambiguous situations in which multiple renderers can render the current element.
 A tester is just a regular function, which returns a boolean.
-Upon registering a Renderer, the registration process also needs to specify a number which is used alongside with the tester function
+Upon registering a Renderer, the registration process also needs to specify a number which is used alongside with the tester function.

-In general, the more specific renderers get, the higher will be their priority.
+In general, the more specific renderers become, the higher their priority.
 The interface looks like follows:

 {% highlight coffee %}
 (uiSchema: IUISchemaElement, schema: SchemaElement, data: any) => boolean
 {% endhighlight %}

-There already exist a couple of pre-defined testers which are described in a latter section of this article.
+There already exists a couple of pre-defined testers which are described in a latter section of this article.

 ### Registration ###